Does e-Residency work? Here’s what the data shows

 The state can’t determine whether or not you as an e-resident will build a successful company and neither can we at Unicount.
 However, we can make it as simple as possible for you to establish and manage an EU companyn and give you the best possible chance to build a global business – as has already been done with more than 13,000 businesses.

 Does e-Residency work?
 Yes.
 The data shows that the e-Residency programme has grown steadily over the past five years with new applicants and also new companies by those successful applicants.
-But the reason we know e-Residency works is because those 13,000 companies have been growing exponentially where it matters most – their revenues.
+But the reason we know Estonian digital citizenship works is because those 13,000 companies have been growing exponentially where it matters most – their revenues.

 E-Residency is not for everyone, but it’s working for thousands of entrepreneurs already.
 Still don’t believe me?
 Then head on over to the e-residents of Estonia Facebook group, which now has more than 15,000 members.
 You’ll notice that the people who tend to benefit the most and are generating those impressive revenues through e-Residency are entrepreneurs who are: